QuChunhe/study/Java.md

 jstack [ option ] executable core
 jstack [ option ] [server-id@]remote-hostname-or-IP

-nid 进程id.The tid is thead id and nid is: Native thread ID.
-This ID is highly platform dependent.
 ```
 Option
 * -F:  Force a stack dump when 'jstack [-l] pid' does not respond.